Mars Polar Lander: Intended operations

-When the spacecraft had slowed to 80 meters per second, one minute after parachute deployment, the lander separated from the backshell and began a powered descent while 1.3 kilometers aloft.
-The powered descent was expected to have lasted approximately one minute, bringing the spacecraft 12 meters above the surface.
-The engines were then shut off and the spacecraft would expectedly fall to the surface and land at 20:15:00 UTC near 76°S 195°W in Planum Australe.
+When the spacecraft had slowed to 80 m/s, one minute after parachute deployment, the lander separated from the backshell and began a powered descent at 1.3 km aloft.
+Vertical speed was intended to drop to 2.4 meters per second at 12 m height and then be constant until touchdown.
+Below 40 meters, the radar would become unreliable by raised dust and was switched off already at that height; for the final seconds, the thrust would be controlled by inertial sensors.
+A function to switch off the thrust immediately at touchdown was also armed at 40 meters.
+Touchdown was expected at 20:01 UTC, given as 20:15 ″Earth-received time″.

-Lander operations were to begin five minutes after touchdown, first unfolding the stowed solar arrays, followed by orienting the medium-gain, direct-to-Earth antenna to allow for the first communication with the Deep Space Network.
-At 20:39 UTC, a 45-minute transmission was to be broadcast to Earth, transmitting the expected 30 landing images acquired by MARDI and signaling a successful landing.
+Lander operations were to begin five minutes after touchdown, first unfolding the stowed solar arrays, followed by orienting the medium-gain, direct-to-Earth antenna to allow for the first communication with the NASA Deep Space Network.
+A 45-minute transmission was to be broadcast to Earth containing 30 landing images acquired by MARDI.
+Arrival of that signal of a successful landing was expected at 20:39 UTC.
 The lander would then power down for six hours to allow the batteries to charge.
 On the following days, the spacecraft instruments would be checked by operators and science experiments were to begin on December 7 and last for at least the following 90 Martian Sols, with the possibility of an extended mission.

 Loss of communications

 On December 3, 1999, at 14:39:00 UTC, the last telemetry from Mars Polar Lander was sent, just prior to cruise stage separation and the subsequent atmospheric entry.
 No further signals were received from the spacecraft.
-Attempts were made by Mars Global Surveyor to photograph the area in which the lander was believed to be.
-An object was visible and believed to be the lander.
-However, subsequent imaging performed by Mars Reconnaissance Orbiter resulted in the identified object being ruled out.
+Attempts were made by the Mars Global Surveyor to photograph the area in which the lander was believed to be.
+In January 2000, a photograph was acquired with two visible objects that were believed to be the lander and parachute.
+However, subsequent imaging in September 2005 resulted in the identified objects being ruled out.
 Mars Polar Lander remains lost.

 The cause of the communication loss is not known.
 However, the Failure Review Board concluded that the most likely cause of the mishap was a software error that incorrectly identified vibrations, caused by the deployment of the stowed legs, as surface touchdown.
 The resulting action by the spacecraft was the shutdown of the descent engines, while still likely 40 meters above the surface.
 Although it was known that leg deployment could create the false indication, the software's design instructions did not account for that eventuality.

 In addition to the premature shutdown of the descent engines, the Failure Review Board also assessed other potential modes of failure.
 Lacking substantial evidence for the mode of failure, the following possibilities could not be excluded: